dwoll/RExRepos/content/index.md

 ### Reproducible documents

-The posts on this site were created automatically from within R, using a workflow that makes use of [knitr](http://yihui.name/knitr/), the static site generator [nanoc](http://nanoc.ws/), and the [Bootstrap framework](http://twitter.github.com/bootstrap/).
-For details, see this [page explaining the workflow](<%= @config[:base_url] %>/rerWorkflow.html).
+The posts on this site were created automatically from [R markdown](http://rmarkdown.rstudio.com/) documents, using a workflow that makes use of [knitr](http://yihui.name/knitr/), the static site generator [nanoc](http://nanoc.ws/), and the [Bootstrap framework](http://getbootstrap.com/).
+For details, see this [page explaining the workflow](<%= @config[:rer][:baseurl] %>/rerWorkflow.html).
 This website, including all examples (R markdown, markdown, and plain R code files), is [available on GitHub](https://github.com/dwoll/RExRepos).
 The repository also contains the Makefiles and an R-script necessary for automatically building the website.

-All content on this site is licensed under the [Creative Commons BY-SA](a href="http://creativecommons.org/licenses/by-sa/3.0/") license.
+All content on this site is licensed under the [Creative Commons BY-SA](http://creativecommons.org/licenses/by-sa/4.0/) license.

 ### Topics